 Budging forward with tech

 The Budget was announced on Wednesday and it looks like tech was a major part of the plans, as the chancellor has promised £500m for the next gen of tech; things like driverless cars and the IoT.
 Money’s also being flagged for tech hubs across the country, with hopes that this will help boost the economy.
 Seems like tech’s becoming an increasing priority, so hopefully lots of cool things will come out of the boost!
-For our CEO’s thoughts on the Budget, take a look at his blog.

 The hacktivist group Anonymous has released a list of Twitter accounts that they say are linked to terrorist group Isis, with the hopes that the social media platform will block them.
 On the one hand, ace; on the other hand, Isis experts are saying that it doesn’t actually get at the heart of the problem, and blocking the accounts won’t stop the organisation.
 Plus there’s the worry that as with previous campaigns like this, other non-related accounts will get caught and taken down by accident.